igordertigor/triforce/README.rst

 triforce - system virtualenv symlink manager
 --------------------------------------------

-This is system virtualenv symlink manager.
+This is a system virtualenv symlink manager.
 It allows you main so-called system virtualenvironments that contain system utilities that you want to install with pip but that should reside outside the virtualenvs that you are using for development.
 In fact, the use-case is similar to `pipsi
 <https://github.com/mitsuhiko/pipsi>`_ but takes a somewhat different approach.
 It was born out of my need to have a tool that suits exactly my needs.
 As such, it is probably biased to my particular way of getting things done.